-- 1 The Council will deliver a minimum target of 16,845 new dwellings in the period 2015 to 2030 by: - (a) Focusing and prioritising new homes in the borough's Investment and Growth Areas of Ilford, Crossrail Corridor, Gants Hill, South Woodford and Barkingside; - (b) Promoting and considering in a positive manner residential development which comes forward on designated Opportunity Sites (as identified in Appendix 1); - (c) Making effective and efficient use of land by promoting higher density development in highly accessible locations such as Investment and Growth Areas in regard to the London Plan Density Matrix; - (d) Resisting the net loss of residential accommodation; and - (e) Supporting initiatives to bring empty properties back into use.
+- 1 The Council will deliver a minimum target of 16,845 new dwellings in the period 2015 to 2030 by: - (a) Focusing and prioritising new homes in the borough's Investment and Growth Areas of Ilford, Crossrail Corridor, Gants Hill, South Woodford and Barkingside; - (b) Promoting and considering in a positive manner residential development which comes forward on designated Opportunity Sites (as identified in Appendix 1), as part of a mix of uses (where so provided within Appendix 1).
+Subject to other relevant policies within the Local Plan and site specific considerations residential development on Opportunity Sites should seek to deliver the indicative quantum of new homes identified for each Site in Appendix 1; - (c) Making effective and efficient use of land by promoting higher density development in highly accessible locations such as Investment and Growth Areas having regard to the London Plan Density Matrix; - (d) Resisting the net loss of residential accommodation; - (e) Supporting initiatives to bring empty properties back into use; and - (f) Supporting infill development on previously developed land, subject to the criteria set out in polices LP7 and LP26.